Yass

 <h1>{{ page.title }}</h1>

-Any array of all (published) files that will be written dist/
+Any array of all (published) files that will be written dist/.
+Same properties as page.

 {% for file in css_files %}